MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 In this task, Alex will create a Calculation Profile for the miles driven by Wide World Importers’ fleet of electric vehicles for year 2021.
 They will use the calculation model defined earlier in this lab and filter the profile to only activity data for the Wide World Importers organizational unit, and where the unit type is mile.
 These filters will ensure that only the miles driven for Wide World Importers’ fleet of electric vehicles is included in the calculation job.
 This will exclude the purchased electricity, which was covered in the previous task.

-1. Navigate to **Calculation profiles** on the left side of the page.
+1. Navigate to **Calculation profiles** on the left side of the page, if necessary.

     ![Graphical user interface, text, application Description automatically generated with medium confidence](./Images/Lab03/L03_image060.png)